martinhorn1/WPKOOL/wp-content/plugins/form-maker/readme.txt

 Click the little **Plus (+)** icon to add the statement of your form condition.

-For example, let’s assume there is a **Single Choice** field on your form titled **Inquiry type.** And you wish to show **Message** field in case users choose **Support Request** as the type of their inquiry.
+For example, let's assume there is a **Single Choice** field on your form titled **Inquiry type.** And you wish to show **Message** field in case users choose **Support Request** as the type of their inquiry.
 The condition you configure needs to have the following logic:

 *Show [Message] if [all] of the following match:*
 *[Inquiry type] is [Support request]*